Chiang Mai Weather by Month

 Chiang Mai and Chiang Rai provinces

 Whilst the nature and ecology of Chiang Mai is stunning, it’s becoming increasingly hard to find rural parts of Chiang Mai that feel untouched by the modern world or tourism.
 Whereas in Chiang Rai many opportunities still exist.
 You only need to venture a few kilometers out of Chiang Rai city, to get a glimpse of authentic northern Thai life.
+Check out our 7 Authentic Things to do in Chiang Rai for ideas.

 Palong Hill tribe Girls walking to school, Chiang Mai to Chiang Rai Tour